simo1c/GateMeClass/README.md

                 seed = 1)

 # Training and classification in a step:
+# Artificial example with the same dataset as reference and control set
 colnames(m) <- sce2$labels # column names of the reference are the labels
 res <- scGateMe(m,
                 gates = gate,